-- 2. Potential Impact: All proposed wetland disturbance to or crossing of wetlands, wetlands buffers, water courses, and watercourse buffers and wetland buffer disturbance will be clearly identified, described and mapped.
-All impacts proposed will be identified, measured and evaluated, including the loss of any and all vegetative cover due to construction. - 3.
-Mitigation: Wetland disturbance will be avoided as much as feasibly possible.
+- 2. Potential Impact: All proposed disturbance to or crossing of wetlands, wetlands buffers, water courses, and watercourse buffers will be clearly identified, described and mapped.
+All impacts proposed will be identified, measured and evaluated, including the loss of any and all vegetative cover due to construction. - Mitigation: Wetland disturbance will be avoided as much as feasibly 3. possible.
 Wetland mitigation measures will be clearly proposed, described, approved by the Town, and as deemed necessary by the Town, monitored, and maintained by the Developer for a set number of years.
-Mitigation measures will include a one-to-one ratio of disturbed wetland and wetland buffers to those replaced, and will be provided, as feasible, to address any adverse impacts to the habitat or species resources.
-Mitigation measures will ensure a zero influx of road and lawn chemical runoff into the wetland and upland areas, and all habitats.
+Mitigation measures will include at least a one-to-one ratio of disturbed wetland and wetland buffers to those replaced, and will be provided, as feasible, to address any adverse impacts to the habitat or species resources.
+Mitigation measures will ensure a zero influx of road and lawn chemical runoff into the wetlands and wetland buffer areas, and all habitats.
 A full report on the scheduled long-term maintenance for mitigation measures will be presented.
 Ongoing maintenance and upkeep reports for any proposed mitigated wetlands should be submitted to the Town on a routine basis.
 Any wetland that becomes hydrologically isolated due to construction shall be considered a disturbed wetland, and therefore included in mitigation plans.
 All replacement plant materials for any proposed mitigation will be listed with both their common and scientific names.
 Native plant materials must be used with no consideration given to any listed under the NYSDEC Prohibited and Regulated Invasive Plant Law.
 The potential for a bridge to be constructed at each wetland and watercourse crossing shall be evaluated.
-Mitigation for proposed wetland and wetland buffer disturbance shall be proposed.